Syntactic ambiguity: In humour and advertising

 Syntactic or structural ambiguities are frequently found in humour and advertising.
-One of the most enduring jokes supposedly originating from the famous comedian Groucho Marx was his quip that used a modifier attachment ambiguity: "I shot an elephant in my pajamas.
+One enduring joke using an ambiguous modifier is a quip spoken by Groucho Marx in the 1930 film Animal Crackers: "I shot an elephant in my pajamas.
 How he got into my pajamas I don't know."
 Another sentence, which emerged from early 1960s machine translation research, is "Time flies like an arrow; fruit flies like a banana".

-Significantly enough, structural ambiguities may be created by design when one understands the kinds of syntactic structures that will lead to ambiguity; however, for the respective interpretations to work, they must be compatible with semantic and pragmatic contextual factors.
+Significantly enough, structural ambiguities may also be intentionally created when one understands the kinds of syntactic structures that will lead to ambiguity; however, for the respective interpretations to work, they must be compatible with semantic and pragmatic contextual factors.

 Syntactic and semantic ambiguity

 In syntactic ambiguity, the same sequence of words is interpreted as having different syntactic structures.
 In contrast, in semantic ambiguity the structure remains the same, but the individual words are interpreted differently.
 Controlled natural languages are often designed to be unambiguous so that they can be parsed into a logical form.